istio/istio.io/content/docs/setup/kubernetes/multicluster-install.md

 Istio control plane and form a mesh network across multiple Kubernetes clusters.

-## Create service account in remote clusters
+## Create service account in remote clusters and generate `kubeconfigs`

 The Istio control plane requires access to all clusters in the mesh to discover services, endpoints, and pod attributes.
-The following describes how to create a Kubernetes service account with the minimal RBAC access required.
-The procedure then generates a `kubeconfig` file for the cluster using the credentials of the service account.
+The following describes how to create a Kubernetes service account in a remote cluster with the minimal RBAC access required.
+The procedure then generates a `kubeconfig` file for the remote cluster using the credentials of the service account.

-Perform these steps for each remote cluster in the mesh:
+The following procedure should be performed on each remote cluster to be added to the service mesh.
+The procedure requires cluster-admin user access to the remote cluster.

 1. Create `ClusterRole`, `istio-reader`, for the Istio control plane access: